2 Shiny

 Shiny modules are a ‘pair of UI and server functions’ designed to compartmentalize input and output IDs into distinct namespaces,

-‘…a namespace is to an ID as a directory is to a file…’ - shiny::NS() help file.
+‘…a namespace is to an ID as a directory is to a file…’ - shiny::NS() help file

-Module UI functions typically wrap the layout, input, and output functions in shiny::tagList().
-Module server functions typically contain the ‘backend’ code in a Shiny server function.
-Both the UI and server module functions are linked by an id argument, which is created using shiny::NS() (namespace) in the UI function and called in the server function with shiny::moduleServer().
+Module UI functions usually combine the layout, input, and output functions using tagList().
+Module server functions handle the ‘backend’ code within a Shiny server function.
+The UI and server module functions connect through an id argument.
+The UI function creates this id with NS() (namespace), and the server function uses moduleServer() to call it.

 show/hide mod_var_input_ui()